San Jose Creek Multipurpose Path Project

 Southern Segment – approximately 1.00 miles – begins at South Kellogg Avenue, extends along the bank of San Jose Creek adjacent to the California Highway 217 and connects to the existing Class I Atascadero Creek Bikeway (Obern Trail / Coast Route).
 See the project map below for details.
 An updated project map will be provided here in the near future.

-San Jose Creek Project Map Updated_Overall Northern and Southern
+San Jose Creek Project Map April 2026

 A project map is shown below and can be viewed here in full size.